CEO and Founder of Kruze Consulting

 3 Statement Model.
 Include a Profit & Loss Statement, Balance Sheet, and Statement of Cash Flows.
 Each should balance and tie back to each other (this gets tricky).

 Your KPI’s should be your Drivers.
 Every company has a dashboard of metrics that they track growth and success by.
 A few examples include number of users, customers, margin, customer acquisition cost, Twitter followers, website traffic, etc. Look to the past and show that there is a correlation between X (could be # of Sales Reps) and Y (could be your revenue), then use this as a driver towards the future projections.

 Waterfalls.
 Your financial model should be dynamic.
 Waterfalls show how you actually performed against your projection and then resets the future accordingly.

 Don’t show an investor a financial model that shows smooth growth “up and to the right.”
 No company’s growth is without bumps.
 These models take a lot of time to build and are highly personalized, so it really is best to consult with a professional.
-If you’re planning on raising $3M+ you should come prepared with a well thought out financial model.
+If you’re planning on raising $3M+ you should come prepared with well thought out financial projections.

 Top viewed questions